FlawlessNa/Legends/README.md

     - Can either use ORB feature matching or template matching to find them
     - Can use optical flow to track movement of these objects
   - Solution 2:
-    - Re-build an annotated dataset with each objects, use tracking mode to track them
+    - Re-build an annotated dataset with each objects, use YOLO model tracking mode to track them
     - Try using GPU for faster processing?
   - Use known on-screen location of objects, combined with known VR coordinates, and known on-screen location of character, to determine VR coordinates of character
   - Refactor pathing/movements/actions to use VR coordinates instead of minimap coordinates